What the C-suite wants: 24 must-have HR software metrics

 Turnover costs are complicated to calculate, though, because they draw on data that’s normally housed in different systems (such as recruitment, onboarding and performance management software).

-Choosing integrated human resources management software means you can connect all these people-related systems into a single source of data, to make complex calculations like this easier and less manual.
+Choosing integrated HR software means you can connect all these people-related systems into a single source of data, to make complex calculations like this easier and less manual.

 5. Granular diversity and inclusion reporting

-Workforce representation is fundamental but good human resource management software can also report on diversity and inclusion in more depth.
+Workforce representation is fundamental but good HRt software can also report on diversity and inclusion in more depth.

 For instance, that could mean tracking the representation of different groups at various seniority levels, understanding employee perceptions around inclusion, and tracking your gender pay gap at different levels and across departments.